 - Water quality

-In other words, the primary criterion is that what you blog is attractive to your site’s visitors.
+In other words, the primary criteria is that your blog is attractive to your site’s visitors.
 The specific topic does not matter as much as your blog’s relevance.

 You might be wondering how long your content should be.
 A reasonable minimum length for blog posts is 800-1000 words.